Wilbur Scoville

-Wilbur Lincoln Scoville (January 22, 1865 – March 10, 1942) was an American pharmacist best known for his creation of the "Scoville Organoleptic Test", now standardized as the Scoville scale.
+Wilbur Lincoln Scoville (January 22, 1865 – March 10, 1942) was an American pharmacist best known for his creation of the "Scoville Organoleptic Test", standardized as the Scoville scale.
 He devised the test and scale in 1912 while working at the Parke-Davis pharmaceutical company to measure pungency, "spiciness" or "capsaicin concentration" of various chili peppers.

 Early life

 Scoville was born in Bridgeport, Connecticut, on January 22, 1865.
 He married Cora B. Upham on September 1, 1891, in Wollaston (Quincy, Massachusetts).
 They had two daughters: Amy Augusta, born August 21, 1892, and Ruth Upham, born October 21, 1897.

 Career

 Scoville wrote The Art of Compounding, which was first published in 1895 and has gone through at least 8 editions.
 The book was used as a pharmacological reference up until the 1960s, also making one of the earliest mentions of milk as an antidote for pepper heat.
 Scoville also wrote Extracts and Perfumes, which contained hundreds of formulations.

 For a time he was a professor at the Massachusetts College of Pharmacy and Health Sciences.
 In 1912, he devised the test and scale known as the "Scoville Organoleptic Test" while working at the Parke-Davis pharmaceutical company.
 While using human testers, it measured pungency, or "spiciness", of various chili peppers.
-It is now standardized as the Scoville scale.
+The system was standardized as the Scoville scale.